Foxtails In Dogs And Cats

 How can I prevent my pet from having problems with foxtails?

-To prevent your dog or cat from getting foxtails, it would be best to avoid allowing your dog or cat to run through areas with tall grasses.
-However, this may not be possible with hunting dogs.
-You should try to prevent your dog from eating or sniffing tall grasses.
-If your dog does go outside anywhere there are tall grasses, inspect him carefully from head to toe afterwards and remove any foxtails that you find.
+To prevent your dog or cat from picking up foxtails, avoid allowing your dog or cat to walk through areas with tall grasses.
+Try to prevent your dog from eating or sniffing tall grasses.
+Regularly mow your yard and keep flowerbeds weeded.
+If your dog or cat does walk through tall grasses, inspect him or her carefully from head to toe afterwards and remove any foxtails that you find.
 Make sure to check between the toes and in the fur around the ears.

 If you suspect that a foxtail has become embedded somewhere on your pet, take him to your veterinarian immediately.